vijaypatha/ai-nudge/DATABASE_DOCUMENTATION.md

 ---

-*This documentation covers the complete database structure of the AI Nudge application as of the current codebase state.*
+*This documentation covers the complete database structure of the AI Nudge application as of 08/15/2025.*